 Start Work Without a Contract

-Not only should you have a comprehensive contract in place before you start, make sure you thoroughly understand it.
+Not only should you have a comprehensive contract in place before you start, make sure you thoroughly understand it to avoid this common remodeling mistake.
 A contract should include the scope of work, materials to be used, clean-up details, and the payment schedule.
 Most importantly, there should be a clear understanding between you and your contractor about the schedule.
 Don’t be afraid to ask questions about when work will start, the order the work will be performed, and the expected completion date.

 Skimping on the Unseen

 Out of sight should not mean out of the question.
 Some things are worth spending the money on, even if no one will notice them.
 For example, don’t skimp on adhesives and caulking.
 A bathroom membrane system, which is placed under tiles to prevent them from cracking or popping, is often money well-spent, as it prevents water from seeping into the substructure.
 And energy-efficient windows are almost always worth it.

 Remodeling your kitchen is one of the biggest home renovations you can do, so there are a lot of things that can get overlooked.
 Avoid these common mistakes to ensure you get the kitchen of your dreams.

 - Going Overboard on Trends.
 A too-trendy kitchen can bring down the resale value of your home.
 Even if you intend to stay in your home forever, you may tire of the trends and find yourself remodeling again before too long.
 Some trends people later regret include built in appliances that never get used (wine chillers, double ovens, rice cookers) and take up room that could have been used for storage and meal prep.